metayeti/mINI/README.md

 It conforms to the following format:
 - section and key names are case insensitive
 - whitespace around sections, keys and values is ignored
-- empty section and key names are ignored (may change in a future version)
+- empty section and key names are allowed
 - keys that do not belong to a section are ignored
 - comments are lines where the first non-whitespace character is a semicolon (`;`)
 - trailing comments are allowed on section lines, but not key/value lines